vinc/moros/doc/syscalls.md

 fn read(handle: usize, buf: &mut [u8]) -> isize
 ```

+Read from a file handle to a buffer.

 ## WRITE (0x04)

 ```rust
 fn write(handle: usize, buf: &mut [u8]) -> isize
 ```

+Write from a buffer to a file handle.

 ## OPEN (0x05)

 ```rust
 fn open(path: &str, flags: usize) -> isize
 ```

+Open a file and return a file handle.

 The flags can be one or more of the following: